Tomas Kalinauskas: Club career

 Kalinauskas spent seven years with the Conquest Football Academy in London before turning professional in July 2021 with Barnsley.
-He also spent time in non-league football alongside his time at Conquest, playing with Hayes & Yeading United and Farnborough.
+He also spent time in non-league football alongside his time at Conquest, playing with Windsor, Hayes & Yeading United and Farnborough.
 He moved on loan to AFC Wimbledon in January 2022, and on loan to Havant & Waterlooville in August 2022.

 On 17 January 2023, he signed for Dutch Eerste Divisie club FC Den Bosch.

+On 13 June 2024, Kalinauskas returned to England to join League One club Burton Albion on a three-year contract.
+On 31 July 2025, Kalinauskas joined Superettan side Kalmar FF on loan until the end of the season.

 International career

 Kalinauskas is a Lithuanian youth international, representing them at under-19 and under-21 levels.

 He made his debut for the Lithuania national football team on 25 September 2022 in a Nations League game against Luxembourg.

+Personal life

+Kalinauskas was born in Marijampolė before moving to west London with his mother and brother at the age of 8.